QuantaScriptor/WholeBrainedIntelligence_WBI/architecture.md

 # Architecture

-© Reece Dixon - All rights reserved.

-CONFIDENTIALITY NOTICE: This information is the exclusive property of Reece Dixon and is provided under strict confidentiality.
-Unauthorized use, reproduction, or distribution is prohibited.

 ## Introduction
 The WholeBrainedIntelligence (WBI) system architecture is designed to emulate various cognitive processes.
 It consists of multiple modules that work together to provide comprehensive AI capabilities.